 We had planned the entire day’s activities down to a tee!
 In the day, we would explore the sights along the Chao Phraya River.
 At night, we would take a dinner cruise whilst admiring the city lights!
 Doesn’t that sound wonderful?

 The bustling river runs through Bangkok and several other cities, with river taxis providing an important mode of transport for both locals and tourists alike.
-After traveling around on taxis and skytrains for the past days, it was refreshing to be commuting on boats for a change :)
+After travelling around on taxis and skytrains for the past days, it was refreshing to be commuting on boats for a change :)

 A few types of boats ply the river.
 This “airy” and open kind is probably the cheapest.
 A boat ride from one bank of the river to the other costs just 3 baht!